+86-159 9860 6917

 Will the road base wash away?

-- Inadequate Compaction: If the road base material is not adequately compacted during construction, it can be more susceptible to erosion.
-Proper compaction ensures that the material is dense and less likely to be displaced by water.
+- Lack of Proper Compaction: If the road base is not compacted adequately during installation, it can be more susceptible to shifting and erosion.

 In summary, while it is possible for a road base to wash away, especially in extreme conditions, proper design, construction, material selection, and maintenance can greatly reduce this risk and ensure the road remains stable and usable over time.